Mitchell, Gobert help Jazz dominate Pacers in 118-88 victory

-SALT LAKE CITY (AP) — Donovan Mitchell scored 25 points and Rudy Gobert had 20 points and 14 rebounds to lead the Utah Jazz to a 118-88 victory over the Indiana Pacers on Monday night.
+SALT LAKE CITY (AP) — When the Utah Jazz find a rhythm around the basket, few teams can do anything to stop them from dominating on both ends of the court.

-Bojan Bogdanovic added 16 points and Mike Conley had 14 off the bench for the Jazz.
-Utah never trailed on its way to snapping a three-game losing streak to the Pacers.
+That certainly was the case during a 118-88 victory Monday night over the Indiana Pacers.
+For the bulk of 48 minutes, Utah attacked the rim with relentless energy.
+The Jazz crashed the boards, didn’t trail at all and were never seriously threatened.

-The Jazz shot 54% from the field, scored 60 points in the paint and finished with a 53-30 advantage in rebounds.
+Utah shot 54% from the field, scored 60 points in the paint and finished with a 53-30 advantage in rebounds.

+The Jazz also limited Indiana to seven free throw attempts, and the Pacers made just three.
+Both were season lows for a Utah opponent.

+“That was really what we wanted to do,” center Rudy Gobert said.
+“Don’t give them any free throws.
+Don’t give them anything at the rim and don’t give them any rebounds.
+I think we did a great job doing those three.”

+Donovan Mitchell scored 25 points and Gobert had 20 points and 14 rebounds to lead the Jazz.
+Bojan Bogdanovic added 16 points and Mike Conley had 14 off the bench.

 Myles Turner and Aaron Holiday scored 12 points apiece to lead Indiana.
-The Pacers lost despite forcing 21 turnovers.
+Turner added a career-high six steals, but the Pacers lost despite forcing 21 turnovers and nabbing a season-best 15 steals.

+“We didn’t convert,” Turner said.
+“You force a team to have 20 turnovers, you’ve got to find some way to convert somehow, some way, and that definitely hurt us.”

-Utah attacked the rim throughout the first quarter and it paid off.
+Utah went to the basket throughout the first quarter and it paid off.
 The Jazz scored 20 points in the paint out of 29 total points in the quarter.

+“They were the aggressors on both sides of the ball,” Pacers coach Nate McMillan said.
+“When they did shoot the ball and miss, they got the rebounds.”

 That allowed Utah to take control early.
 Joe Ingles drained a 3-pointer and then set up baskets for Gobert on back-to-back possessions to spark a 12-4 run that gave the Jazz an 18-10 lead midway through the first period.

 Indiana closed to 31-27 on a hook shot from Domantas Sabonis early in the second, but Utah did not let the Pacers get any closer before halftime.
-Conley fed Gobert for a dunk and followed with back-to-back baskets to cap a 18-5 run that gave the Jazz a 49-32 lead midway through the quarter.
+Conley fed Gobert for a dunk and followed with consecutive baskets to cap an 18-5 run that gave the Jazz a 49-32 lead midway through the quarter.

+“When you are consistent defensively, you give yourself a chance for good things to happen,” Utah coach Quin Snyder said.

 Utah maintained a double-digit cushion throughout the third and went up 78-55 on a jumper from Conley.
+The Jazz never slacked off once they took control, something that didn’t always happen earlier in the season.

+“We’re just enjoying it,” Mitchell said.
+“A lot of it is we’re playing off instinct.
+At beginning of the year, when you have new guys, we tended to overthink trying to figure each other out.
+We know what plays to run each other.
+We know where everybody is going to be.”

 TIP-INS